Cân y Gwynt

 An introductory workshop to singing the wind in the old tongue

-Maybe you've been drawn to Welsh culture, to the mysteries of the bards, to the idea that your creative power isn't just yours alone but flows through you from something much older and wiser.
+If you are here then its likely that you, too, have been drawn to Welsh culture, to the mysteries of the bards, to the idea that your creative power isn't just yours alone but flows through you from something much older and wiser.

 Click the button below to join us.